Key Course Information

 *Indicative Only.
 Please see the Course Entry Requirements section for details on subject specific or GCSE requirements.

-Cinema is a major art form, popular in its appeal and radical in its practices.
-It has transformed our ways of seeing and storytelling, shaping contemporary culture.
-It is an area of not only immense interest and pleasure, but also experimentation and innovative critical investigation.
+Film is arguably the most important mass medium and art form of modern times.
+Shaping our modes of perception and communication, it is popular in its appeal and radical in its practices.
+It has transformed our ways of seeing and storytelling, and it influences virtually every aspect of contemporary culture.
+It is an area of not only immense interest and pleasure, but also practical expertise, innovation, and creativity.

-Our Film Studies degrees aim to introduce students to the widest possible experience of the cinema and film culture.
-The Single Honours degree is characterised by the integration of film production and film scholarship, and all our courses offer a rich, diverse curriculum based in our own film complex on the main campus.
+Our Film Studies & Production degree aims to introduce students to the widest possible experience of filmmaking and film culture.
+It is also characterised by the integration of film production and critical thinking, offering a rich, diverse curriculum based on the main campus, and availing of both a new state-of-the-art film studio, and the Queen's Film Theatre.

-Facilities: the Single Honours degree uses state-of-the-art digital production facilities; we have both off-line and on-line editing suites, utilising software such as Avid Media Composer, DaVinchi Resolve, Nuke for VFX Compositing and Pro Tools.
+Facilities: the Single Honours Film Studies and Production degree uses cutting-edge digital production facilities; we have both off-line and on-line editing suites, utilising software such as Avid Media Composer, DaVinchi Resolve, Nuke for VFX Compositing and Pro Tools.
 Full high-definition cameras are available, as are substantial lighting and grip kits for location work.

 Practical classes are held in a dedicated Film Studio with full broadcast-quality LED lighting using electrically-controlled hoists and green screen.